tshrode37/Twitter-Streaming-Football/README.md

 pprint(tweets.find_one())
 ```

-Using the `pandas` module, we can load the MongoDB data into Python and store the data in a pandas dataframe, as seen in the `game_tweets_df.jpg` file located in the Images file.
+Using the `pandas` module, we can load the MongoDB data into Python and store the data in a pandas dataframe, as seen in the `game_tweets_df.jpg` file located in the Images folder.

 ## Phase II - Sentiment Analysis